Bolland/WordpressPlain/wordpress/wp-content/plugins/secure-wordpress/readme.txt

 * Update: Minor internal updates

 = v2.0.4 =
-* Feature: The WebsiteDefender RSS widget added to the admin dashboard
+* Feature: The Acunetix RSS widget added to the admin dashboard
 * Update: The plug-in has been made compatible with WP Security Scan and WebsiteDefender WordPress Security
 * Feature: Turkish language files added.